smgtkn/ReactProject/README.md

 	4- open localhost:3000 on browser
 USAGE

-	 1 camera and at least 1 algorithm can be selected.
+	 1 camera and at least 1 algorithm should be selected.

 	 Algortihm parameters can be set using settings button on algorithms list items.